 Tim is a two-time winner of the Yale School of Music’s Chamber Music Competition.
-In 2013, he had the privilege of performing works by Hindemith in Carnegie Hall’s Zankel Hall and Weill Recital Hall as part of the Yale in New York series in celebration of the composer’s legacy.
-Tim continued his love for chamber music in 2014 with a trip to Portland, OR for the first time at CMNW and was fortunate to perform alongside David Shifrin and oboist Allan Vogel in a program of Dvorak’s Wind Serenade, Op.
+In 2013, he performed works by Hindemith in Carnegie Hall’s Zankel Hall and Weill Recital Hall as part of the Yale in New York series.
+He has performed at Chamber Music Northwest with David Shifrin and oboist Allan Vogel in a program of Dvorak’s Wind Serenade, Op.
 44 and Mozart’s Gran Partita in B-flat, KV 361.
-Additional summer engagements have included appearances at the Caramoor Festival with the Orchestra of St. Luke’s, Jon Manassse’s Cape Cod Music Festival, the Yellow Barn Music Festival with pianist Leon Fleischer and fellowships at the Norfolk and Sarasota Chamber Music Festivals.”
+He has appeared at the Caramoor Festival with the Orchestra of St. Luke’s, the Cape Cod Music Festival, the Yellow Barn Music Festival, the Colorado Music Festival under the direction of Peter Oundjian, and held fellowships at the Norfolk and Sarasota Chamber Music Festivals.

 Kari Landry, Clarinet

 Kari Landry is a Backun Artist and clarinetist of the Akropolis Reed Quintet, as well as the Marketing and Development Manager of Akropolis’ 501(c)(3) nonprofit organization.
 She manages the organization’s branding, marketing, web design, advertising, social media, fundraising, and more.
 Since 2016, Kari has been an intermediate lecturer at the University of Michigan School of Music, Theater, and Dance where she teaches music entrepreneurship courses.